Bromar96/SynthesisAndOptimization/README.md

 # SynthesisAndOptimization
-Synthesis and optimization of digital system course Laboratories solutions provided by me
+Synthesis and optimization of digital system course <br>
+Laboratories solutions provided by me